RHJihan/Solarized-Facebook/README.md

 Known Issues
 ------------
 This extension is not properly effective on `Facebook Settings` & `Help Center` page.
+(These pages are not dark mode friendly by default from Facebook)

 ## FAQ
 * Is it safe?